pojntfx/octarchive/README.md

 $ export FORGE_TOKEN='mygithubtoken'
 ```

-If you're using Forgejo, also export your API endpoint like so:
+If you're using Forgejo (e.g. Codeberg), also export your API endpoint like so:

 ```shell
 $ export FORGE_API='https://codeberg.org/api/v1/'